Blog 5 min read

 A quick-reference guide to key terms, tools, and lingo used in the restaurant industry.

-This glossary will help you understand common terms, streamline operations, and communicate more effectively with staff, vendors, and customers—whether you’re opening your first restaurant or improving an already-existing one.
+This glossary will help you understand common terms, streamline operations, and communicate more effectively with staff, vendors, and customers – whether you're opening your first restaurant or improving an already-existing one.

 1. Operations & management